-The Bruce Trail Conservancy oversees a Land Stewardship Program to maintain the Bruce Trail.
-The program is administered through the Iroquoia Club Land Steward Director, and volunteer Land Stewards.
-Land Stewards visit the property at least twice a year, complete annual reports on the conditions of the property, provide input into stewardship plans, and help with stewardship activities such as maintaining trail blazes and signs, trail clearing and maintenance, and removing garbage.
+The Bruce Trail Conservancy oversees a trail maintenance volunteer program to maintain the Bruce Trail.
+The program is administered through the Iroquoia Club Trail Development and Maintenance Director, and trail maintenance volunteers.
+Volunteers visit the property at least twice a year, complete annual reports on the conditions of the property, provide input into stewardship plans, and help with volunteer activities such as maintaining trail blazes and signs, trail clearing and maintenance, and removing garbage.